Pluc15/machine-setup-scripts/README.md

 - Learn how `xdg` works and make a config for my dotfiles
 - Check `i3-save-tree` if it could be useful
 - Fit `sudo sensors-detect` somewhere so the sensors cli outputs the gpu temps
+- Generate initial locale (Super+Space) so i3status isnt broken until the first time you use the feature